SDMourtas/MI-BASWASDN/README.md

 *	BASWASD.m: function for finding the optimal number of hidden-layer neurons, along with the optimal activation function power at each hidden-layer neuron
 *	fitness.m: the objective function that must be minimized by BAS
 *	MIHPN_WASD.m: function for finding the optimal number of hidden-layer neurons
+*	EGPR.m: function for creating a neural network model based on linear SVM method
+*	LSVM.m: function for creating a neural network model based on exponential GPR method
 *	Normalization.m: function for normalization
 *	Qmatrix.m: function for calculating the matrix Q
 *	Qmatrix2.m: function for calculating the matrix Q